yakamok/yggdrasil-stats/README.md

 Yggdrasil stats will make a request to a [nodelist](https://github.com/yakamok/yggdrasil-nodelist) to check if there are domains assotiated with the ipv6 address and show it instead, you can add your own for your ipv6 address by forking the repo and making a pull request with your change(s).

+### css-themes

+If your interested in creating themes for the stats page your welcome to submit a pull request to have your theme added, please use the following naming convention:

+        style-themename-username.css

 ### ToDo:

 add unix socket support